Lower Back Pain

 What is Low Back Pain?

-The back is made up of strong muscles and bones.
-Most notably, is the spine.
+The spine is made up of strong muscles and bones that provide support to the body and allows us to be upright and walk.
 The spinal column is constructed of 33 individual bones (or vertebrae) stacked on top of each other.
 Between each set of vertebrae are intervertebral discs, which provide for movement and cushion the vertebrae.
 Inside the spinal canal is the spinal cord and nerves that extend throughout your entire body.
 Ligaments hold the vertebrae together and stabilize the spine.